pu2clr/RDA5807/examples/RDA5807_02_MINIMAL_RECEIVER/README.md

-#  It is a minimal receicer with two push buttons (ATmega328 - Uno, Nano etc)
+#  It is a minimal receicer with two push buttons

 This sketch illustrates a minimalist implementation of a receiver based on RDA5807 and this library.
 For this receiver, the user has two pushbuttons to tune station (Seek Up and Seek Down).
 See the schematic below.